 8. one-handed steering.
 Why rest your hand on the gearstick if you are not changing gear?
 Two hands on the steering wheel distributes weight through both shoulders and it is essential for good steering.
 Pushing a steering wheel with one hand is jerky; one should always initiate a steering wheel turn with a pull rather than a push.
 Our arms are designed for this.
 Can you see both hands on the steering wheel of the cars coming towards you?
 Count the next ten cars coming towards you and find out what percentage of them are steering with one hand.

 9. failure to use indicators in good time to tell other road users what they plan to do.
 Pedestrians and cyclists are also road users.
-Let the signal run for three clicks before moving.
-The first flash simply registers to other road users that something is happening, the second flash makes them pay attention and only by the third flash do they realise that you plan to change position and are thus they ready for your manoeuvre.
+Let the signal run for three flashes before changing position.
+The first flash simply registers to other road users that something is happening, the second flash makes them pay attention and only by the third flash do they realise that you plan to change position and are thus ready for your manoeuvre.
 Don’t signal and move at the same time.

 10. some drivers have only one speed, so some drive at 40 mph in a 30 mph zone and remain at 40 mph on a 60 mph road.